schellenberg/computerscience20/_sources/Python/MoreTurtles/DrawingPractice.rst

 .. image:: images/confusion-8.png

 Draw the shape above.
-Depending on how you defined the ``draw_square()`` function in the problems aboves, you may be able to easily use reuse your function.
+Depending on how you defined your earlier function(s) in the problems aboves, you may be able to easily use reuse your function(s).

 .. activecode:: practice_problems_3
     :nocodelens: